samadarshad/BatteryMonitoring/README.md

 ## How to use
-- A PC can typically only connect to up to 6 Veros
+- Pair the PC with all Veros that will be tested
 - Edit the table in testcomms.py to contain the Vero SPxxxxxx and its corresponding Mac address (=hex of xxxxxx)
 - All the devices MUST be turned on prior to starting the script
 - run